Historical Places To See In Istanbul

 The construction of the Topkapi Palace, built on an area of 1000,000 square meters on the Eastern Roman Acropolis in Sarayburnu, Istanbul, began in 1460 after the conquest of Istanbul.
 Completed in 1478, the palace was used as the administrative, educational and artistic center of the Ottoman Empire for nearly 4 centuries.

+Galata Tower is a tower located in the Galata district of Istanbul.
+Built in 528, it is one of the important symbols of the city.
+The Bosphorus and the Golden Horn can be viewed from the tower.
 It is believed that the name of the tower, which the Byzantines called Megalos Pyrgos (Great Horoscope) and the Genoese Christtea Turris (Christ Tower), was derived from the Greek word “gala” which means “milk“.
-There are also opinions that the word that gives the name to the structure may be of the Thracian origin or Italian.
+There are also opinions that the word that gives the name to the structure may be of Thracian origin or Italian

-Hagia Sophia is the largest church-(again become mosque) built by the Eastern Roman Empire in Istanbul and was built three times in the same place.
+Hagia Sophia is the largest church-(again becoming a mosque) built by the Eastern Roman Empire in Istanbul and was built three times in the same place.
 When it was first built, it was called Megale Ekklesia (Great Church) and from the 5th century, it was defined as Hagia Sophia (Sacred Wisdom).